MetaNetX/MNXtools/doc/convert_manual.md

-# Status codes of conversion
+# Status codes (conversion to MNXref)

-Report of conversion to MNXref are produced in YAML format.

-The reported observations are organized following the chem/comp/reac identifiers given in the source model to permit utilizing the report even if the mapped model is useless.
+The reported observations are organized according to the `chem`/`comp`/`reac` identifiers of the source model to permit the utilisation og the report without considering further the mapped model.

-The mapping always provides the source `ID_src:` and destination `ID_dst`identifiers and a status list made of codes explained below.
-Some of these codes comes with additioal details.Names of the different entities are supplied as comments to faciliatate reading of the log by a human ;-)
+The mapping always provides the source `ID_src:` and destination `ID_dst`identifiers and a `status` list made of the codes explained below.
+Some of these codes comes with additioal attributes.
+The names of the different entities are supplied as comments to faciliate the reading of the yaml log by a human, some of these names are propagated from the source model, the other are taken from MNXref.

 The following code are produced: